VaibhavRamji/rocket-flight-path-3dsimulation/README.md

-simulates a rockets flight path note:this simulation is just an indication it does not mean this will be your rockets flightpath
+simulates a rocket flight path using python
+NOTE:THIS SIMULATION IS INDICATIVE.THIS DOES NOT MEAN THAT THE ROCKET WILL HAVE THE SAME FLIGHT PATH AS SHOWN IN THE SIMULATION.